Digital-Media/onlineshop/README.md

 # Used technologies and requirements

-Für das Übungsscenario wurde mit [Vagrant](https://www.vagrantup.com/) und [Virtualbox](https://www.virtualbox.org/) entwickelt.
+The exercises have been developed with [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
-Ein passendes [Vagrantfile](https://github.com/Digital-Media/hgb-phpdev-base) findet sich ebenfalls auf GitHub.
+A [Vagrantfile](https://github.com/Digital-Media/hgb-phpdev-base) with the installation of the web environment is also hosted on GitHub.
-Der *OnlineShop* lässt sich aber auch unter anderen Umgebungen installieren.
+But *OnlineShop* can also be installed in a different environment.

-PHP 7.1 ist die Mindestvoraussetzung, damit die Implentierung lauffähig ist.
+PHP 7.1 is required to run the examples.

 * [HTML5](https://www.w3.org/TR/html5/)
 * [CSS3](https://www.w3.org/Style/CSS/specs)